ddanielaiwuyo/makers-http/README.md

 You can skip this part below by simply pasting the contents of `setup.sh` into your terminal.
-It simply clones the repo for you, sets up the dependecies and environment and shows how to run the app in 2 steps
+It simply clones the repo for you, sets up the dependecies and environment and shows how to run the app in 2 steps.

 ### Cloning repository
 ```bash